dominicrodger/dominicrodger.com.old/src/code/pelican.md

 "Symbolic link to static only app" with the path set to Pelican's output directory.

+I've added a cron job to my WebFaction account which just pulls from my public GitHub repository, so any changes I push to GitHub get deployed to the site without any intervention.

 [^1]: Sort of, anyway - I'm using an auto-refresh extension in Chrome, and
       using the [auto-reload functionality][pelican-reload] in Pelican, so I see updates every 5 seconds or so.